Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Results

 \subsection{Case 3}

-Videira and Vieira~\cite{Videira2011} compared, through questionnaires, anesthesiologists' self-perception and their peers' perceptions of skills on deciding for the use of neuromuscular blocking drugs ($n=88$).
-These authors concluded by Bland and Altman plot method that both perceptions did not match: subjects overestimated themselves in comparison with the opinion of their colleagues.
-Our approach (Fig~\ref{fig:case3}) shows that accuracy test supports the bias described by those authors as the well-documented "above-average effect" (tendency to consider oneself better qualified).
-Precision test however, even with translation of the horizontal line, shows that self-perception and others’ opinions are not equivalent.
-The null hypothesis of agreement with bisector line was not rejected due to lambda compensation (if lambda were assumed to be 1, then the band would be narrower and the null hypotheses would be rejected; not shown), but this equivalence may be meaningless because these measurement techniques are not comparable in accuracy and precision according to our method.
+Videira and Vieira~\cite{Videira2011} compared anesthesiologists' self-perception and their peers' perceptions of skills in deciding on the use of neuromuscular blocking drugs ($n=88$) using questionnaires.
+They found that self-perception and peer perception did not match, with subjects overestimating their abilities compared to their colleagues.
+Our approach (Figure~\ref{fig:case3}) supports this bias as the "above-average effect" (tendency to consider oneself better qualified) and also shows that the two perceptions are not equivalent.